-In Windows 8, you can use keyboard shortcut Windows Key+Print Screen to store the screenshots automatically in Screenshots subfolder of your Pictures library.
+In Windows 8 and 8.1, you can use keyboard shortcut Windows Key+Print Screen to store the screenshots automatically in Screenshots subfolder of your Pictures library.
 This is a much easier way of creating multiple screenshots quickly.
-Windows 8 will dim your display for a moment to indicate that screenshot has been successfully created.
+Windows will dim your display for a moment to indicate that screenshot has been successfully created.

 If there is an error message, make sure it is active (click once on the message area - but not any buttons in it!) and press right Alt+Print Screen on your keyboard.
 Right Alt might also be Alt Gr on some keyboards.

 Whether you pressed Print Screen or right Alt+Print Screen, the screenshot now resides in a special memory area called Clipboard.
 Clipboard can only hold one item, so if you take another screenshot, the older one gets overwritten.